mmk4-81/Ai-_-Knuth-guess/README.md

 -Example for number 1 :
  4 ---sqrt---> 2 ---sqrt---> 1.42 ---floor---> 1

- --Example for number 10 :
+ -Example for number 10 :
  4 ---×5---> 20 ---×5---> 100 ---sqrt---> 10